 Content you provide through our websites: The Services also include our websites owned or operated by us.
 We collect other content that you submit to these websites, which include social media or social networking websites operated by us.
 For example, you provide content to us when you provide feedback or when you participate in any interactive features, surveys, contests, promotions, sweepstakes, activities or events.

 Payment Information: We collect certain payment and billing information when you register for certain paid Services.
 For example, we ask you to designate a name and contact information, upon registration in our online store so that purchases can be sent to you.
 You might also provide payment information, such as payment card details, which we collect via secure payment processing services.
+Under our jurisdictional requirements and taxation laws we are required to keep this information for up to 10 years.

 Information we collect automatically when you use the Services